torvalds/linux/Documentation/arm64/arm-acpi.rst

 Linux Code
 ----------
-Individual items specific to Linux on ARM, contained in the the Linux source code, are in the list that follows:
+Individual items specific to Linux on ARM, contained in the Linux source code, are in the list that follows:

 ACPI_OS_NAME